uncch-rdmc/dataverse-corere/Readme.md

 You will need to collect static files before running (and after updating these files) See https://docs.djangoproject.com/en/3.2/howto/static-files/ for more info.

+If using Whole Tale, you will need to run `python manange.py populate-wt-info` to collect one-time info from your targeted Whole Tale server.

 ### First Run

 Run the application for development with `python manage.py runserver`.
 Or if you need (self-signed) ssl use `python manage.py runsslserver`.
 You should not use these development webservers for production.